nikhilt77/PhishGuard/README.md

 # PhishGuard

-PhishGuard is a user-friendly Chrome extension that detects phishing websites in real time by leveraging machine learning.
+PhishGuard is a Phishing detection Chrome extension that detects phishing websites in real time by leveraging machine learning.
 Designed for seamless browsing security, PhishGuard analyzes URLs and alerts users to potential phishing threats before they can do harm.

 ## 🚀 Features